NetBUG/llminference/README.md

 Run `run_inference.sh` to execute the chain, or build and run manually the image from `ai.core.reply` subfolder.
 It is supposed that we have a __containerd__ installed with `docker-cli` interface.
 For other setups (including __nerdctl__, usage of buildx) please adjust shell scripts accordingly.

+It is also supposed that [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/index.html) is installed in order to reproduce evaluation results.

 ## Usage
 The simplest client could be a cURL request executed from a command line:
 ```sh